davepinch/pinchy.cc/collections/_fragments/others-will-venture-into-the-darkness.md

 ---
 title: "others will venture into the darkness"
 date: 2023-03-24
-related:
+related: "sometimes the chemistry talks"
-  - "sometimes the chemistry talks"
+type: fragment
 tags:
   - fragment
 ---